joshualoscar/centos-offline-repo/README.md

 createrepo base && createrepo centosplus && createrepo updates && createrepo extras && createrepo epel
 ```

+# If you are using docker follow these directions, but if you are using a local box you are finished
 When the createrepo is compleate, you will need to exit docker, you can type exit or CTRL+C.

 In the future when you want to open the docker again you can start it and attach to it with the following.